build-on-aws/content/concepts/should-know-resilience/index.md

 #### **Excessive load**
-Without sufficient capacity when high demand exhausts resources, the user will experience slow and failed responses.
+Without sufficient capacity to handle high demand, users will face slow and failed responses as resources are exhausted.

 For example if AWS Lambda concurrency is limited to 100 in-flight requests, and if requests take 1 second each to process, then when traffic exceeds 100 requests per second, they will be throttled, which can manifest as unavailability to the end user of your application.
 [Concurrency limit can be calculated](https://repost.aws/knowledge-center/lambda-concurrency-limit-increase?sc_channel=el&sc_campaign=resiliencewave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=should-know-resilience) like this: